epcim/hugo-site-apealive/content/about_petr.md

 A Developer.
 ExIBMer.
 Vi(m) lover.
 DevOps and Opensorce devoted.
 Performing cloud infrastructure and application architecture with passion for the edge thing.
-If you wanna reach me use Keybase, Twitter or any in place notification on a service we met.
+If you wanna reach me use Keybase, Twitter or usually an native notification on a service both of us use.
-(Don't count I read emails or answer cell phones)
+(Don't count I read emails in {{ now.Format "2017" }})

 ## Contact